APTrust/preservation-services/notes.md

 # Notes on Restoration changes

+See the stream-to-stream uploading in [PreservationUploader.CopyToExternalStorage](https://github.com/APTrust/preservation-services/blob/master/ingest/preservation_uploader.go#L126).
+If the stream can go through a tar writer, we could do this:

+1. Pass each file from perservation, through multiwriter, to restoration, calculating manifest data along the way.
+2. End by writing manifests into the tar stream/restoration staging bucket with name like <WorkItemId>-Restore.tar.
+3. Validate the restored bag as we do during ingest with MetadataGatherer and MetadataValidator.
+4. Copy file from restoration staging to depositor's restoration bucket using S3's server-to-server copy.

+That may be more feasible than the original idea, which is:

 Will we still need a staging disk for restoration?
 Or use minio's [ComposeObject](https://docs.min.io/docs/golang-client-api-reference.html#ComposeObject)?
 Or can we stream on the fly to an S3 restoration bucket?

 Problems: